 - Cardiovascular diseases: The soluble fiber in barley was found to decrease blood cholesterol levels, and thus reduce the risk of heart diseases (7).

-- Blood sugar levels: Barley falls under low glycemic foods (8), and therefore, can be taken even if you have gestational diabetes (2).
+- Blood sugar levels: Barley falls under low glycemic foods (8), and therefore, can be taken moderate amounts even if you have gestational diabetes (2).
+Low glycemic food items are also good for combatting pregnancy weight gain.

 In spite of its benefits, barley in any form should be consumed in moderation to avoid any possible side effects.